envs-net/help/docs/index.md

     - [halcyon](https://halcyon.envs.net/) - a twitter-like webclient
 <br /><br />
 - [matrix](https://envs.net/chat/matrix/) - secure, decentralised, real-time communication.
-    - [riot-web](https://matrix.envs.net/) - riot-web client for matrix. audio- and video calls are also possible in this.
+    - [element-web](https://element.envs.net/) - element-web client for matrix. audio- and video calls are also possible in this.
-    - [dimension](https://dimension.envs.net/) - an open source integrations manager for matrix clients, like riot.<br />
+    - [dimension](https://dimension.envs.net/) - an open source integrations manager for matrix clients, like element.<br />

 ***note: we have a bridge between the channels `#envs` `#envs_news` `#envs_lounge` and `#envs_german` on matrix and irc.***